John Carlos: Career

-Following his track career, Carlos, a 15th-round selection in the 1970 NFL Draft, tried professional football, but a knee injury curtailed his tryout with the Philadelphia Eagles of the National Football League.
+Following his track career, Carlos, a 15th-round selection in the 1970 NFL draft, tried professional football, but a knee injury curtailed his tryout with the Philadelphia Eagles of the National Football League.
 He then went on to the Canadian Football League where he played one season for the Montreal Alouettes.
 Following his retirement from football, Carlos worked for Puma, the United States Olympic Committee, the Organising Committee of the 1984 Summer Olympics and the City of Los Angeles.

 In 1985, Carlos became a counselor and in-school suspension supervisor, as well as the track and field coach, at Palm Springs High School in California.
 In 2003, he was elected to the National Track & Field Hall of Fame.

-In 2005, a statue showing Carlos and Smith on the medal stand was constructed by political artist Rigo 23 and dedicated on the campus of San Jose State University.
+In 2005, a statue titled Victory Salute showing Carlos and Smith on the medal stand was constructed by political artist Rigo 23 and dedicated on the campus of San Jose State University.

 In 2006, John Carlos delivered a eulogy at Peter Norman's funeral and was also a pallbearer at the ceremony, as was Tommie Smith.

 In 2007, John Carlos was honored at the Trumpet Awards in Las Vegas, Nevada.

 Carlos is the godfather of Chicago White Sox General Manager Kenny Williams.
-Carlos and Williams' father ran track together in college.
+Carlos ran track with Williams's father in college.

 In April 2008, Carlos was a torch-bearer for the Human Rights Torch, which ran in parallel to the 2008 Summer Olympics torch relay and focusing attention on China's human rights record.

 On July 16, 2008, John Carlos and Tommie Smith accepted the Arthur Ashe Award for Courage for their salute, at the 2008 ESPY Awards held at NOKIA Theatre L.A.
 LIVE in Los Angeles, California.

 On October 10, 2011, Carlos spoke and raised his fist at Occupy Wall Street.
 He said: "Today I am here for you.
 Why?
 Because I am you.
 We're here forty-three years later because there's a fight still to be won.
 This day is not for us but for our children to come."
 The following day he appeared on MSNBC and on Current TV's Countdown with Keith Olbermann.

 In July 2018, Carlos attended the Socialism 2018 conference hosted by the International Socialist Organization.

 Personal life

 Carlos married his first wife, Karen Benjamin "Kim" Groce, in 1965 when the two were still in high school.
 The two divorced in 1974, and in 1977, Kim committed suicide.
 He remarried to Charlene Norwood in 1984.

 In 1986, Carlos was arrested for cocaine possession.
 After he was found guilty in court, he attended a drug rehabilitation program, after which his conviction was expunged.

+Carlos has identified with various religions, including a period of Catholicism that brought him into conflict with Black Power ideologies.
+He later stated that he is no longer a Christian.